 - Good if: You want to consolidate several debts under one card or want to pay off a debt without the burden of interest.

 - Bad if: You plan to use your card for purchases.

 Rewards credit cards with no annual fee

-Designed to offer you a cheaper way to earn rewards, these credit cards do not charge an annual fee.
-This means you can get value from rewards as soon as you start using the card because there’s no break even point – where the value of the rewards is greater than the product’s annual fee.
+Designed to offer you a less expensive way to earn rewards, these credit cards do not charge an annual fee.
+This means you can get value from rewards as soon as you start using the card because there’s no breakeven point – where the value of the rewards is greater than the product’s annual fee.
 But if you carry a balance and have to deal with interest charges, then these costs will have to be weighed up against the value of the rewards you earn.

 Compared to low-rate cards, no annual fee rewards credit cards usually have high rates of interest.
-But if the card offers interest-free days, you can still avoid the interest charges by paying the outstanding balance in full by the statement due date.
+If the card offers interest-free days, you can still avoid the interest charges by paying the outstanding balance in full by the statement due date.

 - Bad if: You want the no annual fee for the life of the card.
-These are usually just for a promotional period on rewards cards.
+These are often just for a promotional period on rewards cards.